THE SOUL WINNER

 Our lifestyles and personal character is that which gives value and weight to our speech.
 We all know people who say honourable things yet they do not live honourable.
 The reason is that their life, as others see it, fails to give evidence.
 It goes without saying that inconsistency in the life and conduct annuls, the best and wisest instruction.
 We must not only point out the right way to those who sit before us to be taught and guided, but must ourselves walk in the same way.
 Consequently, there must be seven qualifications possessed by those who win souls for Christ.
 These qualification are: (1) holiness of character, (2) full surrender, (3) spiritual experience with God, (4) daily consecration, (5) humility, (6) living faith, (7) unction of the Holy Spirit.
 Thus, it is very important for us (each one) to examine ourselves as a soul winner and ask: Do I possess holiness of character ?
 Am I fully surrendered?
 Do I have a vital spiritual experience?
 Do I make a daily consecration?
 Am I truly humble?
 Do I possess a living faith that will draw others to Jesus?
 Do I have the unction of the Spirit?
 We must live the truth we say to others; through: (1) knowledge, (2) sincerity – (3) Earnestness, (4) Love, (5) Tenderness, (6) Wisdom, and (7) Understanding.
 We must examine ourselves and ask: Do I have an accurate knowledge of the truth?
 Am I truly sincere?
 Am I deeply in earnest?
 Do I have a love for souls?
 Do I have a tender heart?
 Do I impart wisdom and understanding when dealing with people?
 The Lord Himself teach us what we ought to be and do as successful soul winners.

 That was Paul’s way of teaching, “I beseech you therefore, be imitators of me.”
 He was to men, the interpreter of Christ.
 He invited people to look at him to see in his life, Christ’s.
 “Be imitators of me, even as I also am of Christ.”
 He was not afraid to ask those he taught to take him as their example.
 Nor in this confidence did he take any honor from Christ.
-He was conscious in his heart that he was following Jesus, and showing in his own life and character, the fruits of the Spirit which he desired to see in others.
+He was conscious in his own heart that he was following Jesus, and showing in his own life and character, the fruits of the Spirit which he desired to see in others.

 Those who represent Jesus should be so blameless in their character that they need not fear men’s eyes.
 No one can ever teach more of Jesus than he knows through personal relationship with Jesus.
 All efforts, therefore, to guide others further into spiritual life than we have gone ourselves, are futile.

-The mission of Christians in this world was very clearly defined by Jesus, our greatest teacher, when he said to His disciples, “As the Father has sent Me, even so send I you.”
+The mission of Christians in this world was very clearly defined by Jesus, our greatest teacher, when He said to His disciples, “As the Father has sent Me, even so send I you.”
 That is, we bear the same relation to Jesus that He bore to the Father and we are sent by Him.
-It follows that we represent him who sent us: we are His ambassadors; we speak for Him.
+It follows that we represent Him who sent us: we are His ambassadors; we speak for Him.
 This is true not only of Ministers, those who are ordained to the Holy Offices; it is true of every Christian.
 As Jesus said, “He who has seen Me has seen the Father,” we should be able to say, “He who has seen me has seen Jesus.”

-“All True Believers Are Soul Winner”
+“All True Followers of Jesus Are Soul Winner”

 Christ Centered House of God a family of Believers Centered on Christ